 - Maintain your fire risk assessment.

 It is essential to highlight fire hazards such as heaters, electrical equipment, smoking area or naked flames in your premises.
-Anyone within your business is at risk in the event of a fire, especially the elderly, children, and those with limited abilities are the most vulnerable.
+Anyone within your business is at risk in the event of a fire, especially the elderly, children, and those with limited abilities who are the most vulnerable.
 By doing this risk assessment, you will then be able to create an evacuation plan, and you must record any findings and the actions you must

-From doing this risk assessment, you will then be able to create an evacuation plan, and you must record any findings and the actions you have to take to resolve them.
+By doing this risk assessment, you will then be able to create an evacuation plan, and you must record any findings and the actions you must take to resolve them.
 You should also regularly review your risk assessment to ensure it is updated with any changes.

 8. Map Fire Escape Routes